 Sixth Grade English Language Arts (ELA) focuses on developing student’s reading and writing skills.
 Through reading novels, articles, and poetry students will learn how to analyze, compare/contrast, and evaluate the texts.
-Students will begin the year reading Percy Jackson and the Lightning Thief.
-Students will then continue reading poetry from the Middle Ages, A World Without Fish, Flush, and Frightful’s Mountain.
+Students will begin the year reading Wonder, a collaborative book analysis for sixth and seventh grades.
+Students will then continue reading Percy Jackson and the Lightning Thief, Number the Stars, Tuck Everlasting, A World Without Fish, and poetry.
 Students will engage in reading complementary articles and stories with each primary text and will relate discussions to historical or scientific units of study.
 In our English study, students will write literary analyses, as well as, narrative, persuasive, and informative essays.
 Through the writing process students will also develop grammar skills to become better writers.

 Students in 6th Grade at St. Leo focus on the beginnings of civilization through studies of the ancient world.
 We focus on geography, climate, and human interactions to explain advancements in the ancient world.
 Students compare the advancements in the ancient world to how they have shaped the modern era.
 Our study of ancient civilizations also offers comparisons in religion, foundations of our faith, and the importance of faith.
 The ancient civilizations covered are: Ancient Mesopotamia, Ancient Egypt, Ancient Israelites, Ancient Greece, Ancient Rome, Ancient China, and Ancient India.